La Madeleine, Paris: Completion of the church (1855)

-Work on the church was largely completed during the reign of King Louis-Philippe, between 1830 and 1848. in 1837 a proposal was brought forward to convert church into the first railroad station in Paris, but this was abandoned as expensive and impractical.
-The church was finally inaugurated on July 24, 1842, the day of Saint Mary-Magdalene.
+Work on the church was largely completed during the reign of King Louis Philippe I, between 1830 and 1848. in 1837 a proposal was brought forward to convert church into the first railroad station in Paris, but this was abandoned as expensive and impractical.
+The church was finally inaugurated on 24 July 1842, the day of Saint Mary-Magdalene.

 The new church became popular with musicians.
-The funeral of Chopin at the Church of the Madeleine in Paris was delayed almost two weeks, until 30 October 1849.
+The funeral of Frédéric Chopin at the Church of the Madeleine in Paris was delayed almost two weeks, until 30 October 1849.
 Chopin had requested that Mozart's Requiem be sung.
 The Requiem had major parts for female voices, but the Church of the Madeleine had never permitted female singers in its choir.
 The church finally relented, on condition that the female singers remain behind a black velvet curtain.